How Post-Call Deal Updater Converts Transcripts to CRM Data

 Tier: Tier 1 Reasoning

+This is the final deliverable — what lands in your inbox or dashboard.
 Generates CRM-ready content: call summary, deal note, and follow-up task with due date.
 When at_risk is true, prefixes tasks with URGENT and frames output around risk signals.
 Writes 5 custom Pipedrive deal fields + creates a follow-up activity.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown